BianLee/blog/content/blog/day-trip-to-auburn-california/index.md

 ---
-title: "📍 A Day Trip to Auburn, California"
+title: "📍 A Day Trip To Auburn, California"
 date: "2023-02-20"
 description: " "
 ---